Premaku Swagatam: Plot

 Lahari (Soundarya), daughter of a millionaire, Mahendra (Prakash Raj) falls in love with her car driver Balaji (J. D. Chakravarthy).
-Lahari announces her love towards Balaji in her birthday party.
+Lahari announces her love for Balaji at her birthday party.
 Mahendra and Balaji don't want her to marry Balaji as he is poor.
-They make an agreement; Lahari is to stay in Balaji's small house with his big family.
-Mahendra learns that Balaji also loves Lahari, but he refuses because he is poor.
+They agree that Lahari will stay with his big family in Balaji's small house.
+Mahendra learns that Balaji also loves Lahari but refuses because he is poor.
 Finally, Balaji agrees to marry Lahari.